 An increasingly popular medium for customer communication is live chat.
 Intercom provides chat software that helps you to generate leads, engage with customers and provide stellar support.
 The great thing about chat is that contact can be instant and chatbots can pick up the slack when your agents are busy.

-Usersnap Integrations: Helping Your Customer-Centric Journey
+Usersnap Integrations: Helping Your Customer Centric Culture

 Usersnap is a customer feedback tool designed to make feedback accessible and actionable.
 Recently we’ve added a host of new apps for you to connect Usersnap to and send feedback tickets.
 These integrations can help bring together all areas of your business under one common goal, the good of the customer.